-In Division I (Golf prospects), representatives of ASU’s athletic interests are prohibited from making any in-person, on- or off-campus recruiting contacts, as well as written or telephone communications with a prospect or the prospect's parents or relatives.
+In Division I (Golf prospects), representatives of GRU’s athletic interests are prohibited from making any in-person, on- or off-campus recruiting contacts, as well as written or telephone communications with a prospect or the prospect's parents or relatives.

 Contact With Prospects-Division II

-In Division II (this includes all sports other than Golf), representatives of ASU’s athletic interests are prohibited from making in-person, off-campus recruiting contacts with prospects or their relatives.
+In Division II (this includes all sports other than Golf), representatives of GRU’s athletic interests are prohibited from making in-person, off-campus recruiting contacts with prospects or their relatives.
 On-campus contact as well as written communications are permitted with Division II prospects.
 Effective August 1, 2000, boosters are prohibited from contacting DII prospects by telephone.

 Contact With Prospect's Coach or School Staff